 CHEA oversees two specific types of accrediting bodies — institutional and programmatic.

-Institutional accreditation refers to accreditation for a brick-and-mortar and online college entity.
+Institutional accreditation refers to accreditation for a brick-and-mortar or online college as a whole.
 It confirms that the school’s overall practices and outcomes meet the quality thresholds set by the accrediting agency.
-Schools can have regional or national accreditation (more on this distinction below).
 Prospective college students should focus their search on institutionally accredited schools.

 Meanwhile, programmatic accrediting bodies review and recognize specific degree-granting programs within institutions.
 Programmatic accreditation assures that a particular curriculum meets professional standards for education within that field.
 Students should note that not all fields have corresponding programmatic accreditation, and the necessity of attending an accredited program can vary by industry.